drkz4ck/Xenoblade-2-Balance-Mod-/README.md

 - [ ] Aux Cores 2>3
 - [ ] phys def 5%>
 - [ ] ether def 10%>
   - She has a hard time dealing with aggro.
-Increased defenses mitigate that and also reflect abit on her Super Smash Bros. persona
+Increased defenses mitigate that and also reflect on her Super Smash Bros. persona
 - [ ] increase crit rate?
   - She has a good crit up skill, but low crit rates.
 Let's fix that to make most out of her skills
 - Purifying Flames: 5% chance to instakill enemies with 20%HP or less when using specials